nv-morpheus/Morpheus/examples/root_cause_analysis/README.md

 #### ONNX->TensorRT Model Conversion

 To achieve optimized inference performance, Triton Inference Server provides option to convert our ONNX model to TensorRT.
-Simply add the following to end of your `config.pbtxt`:
+Simply add the following to the end of your `config.pbtxt`:
 ```
 dynamic_batching {
   preferred_batch_size: [ 1, 4, 8, 16, 32 ]